influxdata/docs-v2/content/influxdb/cloud-dedicated/guides/migrate-data/_index.md

 Before you migrate from InfluxDB 1.x or 2.x to {{< product-name >}}, there
 are schema design practices supported by the TSM storage engine that are not supported in the InfluxDB v3 storage engine.
-Specifically the following:
+Specifically, InfluxDB v3 enforces the following schema restrictions:

-- Cannot use duplicate names for tags and fields
+- You can't use duplicate names for tags and fields.
 - By default, measurements can contain up to 250 columns where each column represents time, a field, or a tag.